LSU's Jacob Berry goes 6th overall to Miami Marlins in 1st round of MLB Draft

 Trending News

-LSU signee Justin Crawford, son of former major league outfielder Carl Crawford, was taken 17th overall by the Phillies.
+LSU recruits also with a strong presence in the draft.
+Outfielder Justin Crawford, son of former major league outfielder Carl Crawford, was taken 17th overall by the Phillies, Mikey Romero 24th overall by the Red Sox and lefty Robby Snelling 39th overall by the Padres.

 More News